Greek Mythology Tattoos

-Tattoo artist often choose to get creative with his hair and the wreath he sometimes wears on his head and use other statuesque items in the background of his portrait.
+Tattoo artists often choose to get creative with Apollo’s hair and the wreath he sometimes wears on his head and use other statuesque items in the background of his portrait.

 Apollo is known for being a handsome and athletic man so he is portrayed in tattoos as handsome and built.

-Apollo tattoos represent the arts because he is the God of music.
+Apollo tattoos represent the arts because he is the deity of music.

 The ancient Greeks believed that he is in control of the harmony of the world and that his music delivers its listeners from all pain.

 Therefore, this would be a great tattoo for a musician or artist who wants peace on Earth and to heal people with their work.

 He also represents prophecy because of certain mythological stories and because he was known for teaching and nurturing children.